Site Loader

 Recent studies on Green Tea

-Green tea is a source of phenolic compound as caffeic acid, and many other groups of compounds like amino acids, proteins, minerals, caffeine, and vitamin K.
+This beloved plant is a source of phenolic compound as caffeic acid, and many other groups of compounds like amino acids, proteins, minerals, caffeine, and vitamin K.

 Green Tea’s Health Benefits